Woolfrey/woolfrey.github.io/_posts/25-06-19-who-is-your-customer.md

 ### Example \#1: Train Membrane Dryers

 When I was working for Sydney Trains, circa 2013, I did a sabbatical over the summer as a train technician.
 One thing we had to do was replace faulty membrane dryers from the trains.
-These were devices that removed moisture from the air before it entered all the pneumatic systems on the train.
+These were devices that removed moisture from the air before it entered all the pneumatic systems.
 They were failing quite frequently, and were being replaced often.

 When I went back to corporate in the Autumn, I was sitting in on the Six Sigma Green Belt training course.
 Since I was already employed in the Six Sigma group, I ended up helping other students with their projects.
-One of the engineering managers was investigating why they were not working.
-We developed the SIPOC, and, having worked on the trains myself, I added some subject matter expertise.
+One of the engineering managers was investigating why membrane dryers were failing.
+We developed the SIPOC, and I, having worked on the trains myself, added some subject matter expertise.

-I told him the output is the defective membrane dryer, and we should define who receives it.
+I told him the output is the defective membrane dryer, and we should define who receives it (a customer).
 It turns out they get put in a box in the storeroom.
 The supplier was never informed of the problem.

 <p align="center">
     <img src="/assets/images/posts/2025/sipoc_membrane_dryer.png" height="150" width="auto" loading="lazy"/>